bluetyson/FASERIP-Slugfest/README.md

 Some here:- http://cosmicheroes.space/blog/index.php/tag/faserip-slugfest/

 # Character Generator
-Work in progress on an Ultimate Powers Book version - you can find a java GUI FASERIP Character Generator which I will link shortly.
+Work in progress on an Ultimate Powers Book version -

+## Other versions
+You can find a java GUI FASERIP Character Generator at http://sourceforge.net/projects/javamcc/files/JMCC%28betav4.5%29.jar/download